-To support the development of quality functions in Integrated Care Systems, the National Quality Board (NQB) has issued a suite of publications in support.
+To support the development of quality functions in integrated care systems (ICS), the National Quality Board (NQB) has issued a suite of publications in support.

 National guidance on quality risk response and escalation in Integrated Care Systems